Weyaaron/nvim-training/Readme.md

 on occasion.

 # Available tasks and their tags
--Move to an absolute line. (movement, line_based, absolute) -Move lines up or down. (movement, relative, line_based) -Move horizontally relative to your cursor. (movement, relative, horizontal) -Move to designated mark. (movement, mark, absolute) -Move to the end of words. (movement, relative, word_based) -Move words forwards. (movement, word_based, relative) -Move to the start of the line. (movement, line_based, horizontal, absolute) -Move to the end of the line. (movement, line_based, absolute, horizontal) -Search for a word. (absolute, search)
+- Move to an absolute line. (absolute, line_based, movement)
+- Move lines up or down. (line_based, movement, relative)
+- Move horizontally relative to your cursor. (horizontal, movement, relative)
+- Move to designated mark. (absolute, mark, movement)
+- Move words forwards. (movement, relative, word_based)
+- Move to the end of words. (movement, relative, word_based)
+- Move to the end of the line. (absolute, horizontal, line_based, movement)
+- Move to the start of the line. (absolute, horizontal, line_based, movement)
--Move words back. (movement, horizontal, word_based)
+- Move words back. (horizontal, movement, word_based)
+- Search for a word. (absolute, search)
+- Search for a word backwards. (absolute, search)

 # Some tasks currently in the pipeline